jsr6720/jsr6720.github.io/_posts/2025-02-12-how-i-use-llm-ai-tools-everyday.md

  <img src="/assets/posts-images/2025-02-15-how-i-use-llm-ai-tools-everyday/fry.png" alt="shut up and take my money" class="center-img img-stylish"/>

-Yes.
+**Yes**.
 Paying[^price] the modest price for a Pro version of either model is worth the expense, primarily to avoid the frustrating “Message Limit” error and to get access to the latest models and additional features offered by both companies.
-Most every time I leveraged any LLM for assistance, I was able to [run faster and jump higher](https://youtu.be/gAYL5H46QnQ?t=10).[^llm-field-notes]
+Most every time I leveraged any LLM for assistance, I was able to [run faster and jump higher](https://youtu.be/gAYL5H46QnQ?t=10).

-Not all use-cases benefit from an LLM, but for those I detail below, I felt I was more productive, efficient, and able to complete tasks on the edge of my competency zone.
+Not all use-cases benefit from an LLM[^llm-field-notes], but for those I detail below, I felt I was more productive, efficient, and able to complete tasks on the edge of my competency zone.
 After several months simultaneously leveraging both products, I found Claude to be my subconsciously preferred model.
 ChatGPT tended to be more verbose in response, whereas I felt Claude responded more succinctly.
 Additionally, when working with code, the side-by-side prompt and editor ([artifacts](https://www.anthropic.com/news/artifacts)) really made it cognitively easier for my brain to process the response and the generated code as two separate entities.

-### Apple Intelligence AI Summary

-> The author evaluated the effectiveness of Anthropic Claude and OpenAI ChatGPT for personal and professional use cases.
-While both models offered benefits, the author found Claude to be more concise and preferred its side-by-side prompt and editor for code-related tasks.
-The author concluded that paying for a Pro version of either model is worth it for the enhanced features and improved productivity.

 ### Pricing and Comparative Value

 This assessment is based on a ~$20/month subscription.[^pricing] I also think there is [diminishing marginal utility](https://arstechnica.com/ai/2024/11/what-if-ai-doesnt-just-keep-getting-better-forever/) being squeezed from each new model release, and, just like the proliferation of content streaming platforms, there are a growing number of options in AI models to subscribe to.

-So what is having a generative AI tool worth to me? [$200/month](https://openai.com/index/introducing-chatgpt-pro/) stretches credulity (spoiler: I decided to try it, but that’ll be a post for the future), but I did find working with LLMs valuable enough that even pricing up to ~$50 a month seems a no-brainer for the enhancements it’s given my basic queries, programming, brainstorming, writing, and avoiding [hostile moderators on StackOverflow](https://www.jsrowe.com/conversation-experience-chatgpt-vs-stack-overflow/index.html) as well as [ad-ridden spam sites in search results](https://www.theregister.com/2024/01/17/google_search_results_spam/)
+So what is having a generative AI tool worth to me? [$200/month](https://openai.com/index/introducing-chatgpt-pro/) stretches credulity (spoiler: I decided to try it, but that’ll be a post for the future), but I did find working with LLMs valuable enough that even pricing up to ~$50 a month seems palatable for the improvements to basic searches,[^search] programming help,[^so] brainstorming ideas, and drafting outlines.

 ### What’s Next for Me